 - Remove waste and change water - Bacteria feeding on decaying matter and waste settling on the bottom, consume oxygen.
 Doing a partial water change every 3-4 weeks, no more than 25% at a time, improves water quality making more oxygen available to fish.
 An

 Aqueon Aquarium Water Changer or

 siphon device makes this task easy.
 Remember to add a

-dechlorinator if you are using water with chlorine, and a product like
+dechlorinator if you are using water with chlorine, and a product like our

-Ammo-Lock 2 if it also contains chloramines.
+Chlorine Neutralizer if it also contains chloramines.

 - Maintain consistent water temperature - Warm water holds less O2 than cold water.
 Sunlight can quickly overheat your aquarium making the water unable to hold sufficient dissolved oxygen for your fish or plants.
 High heat promotes algae blooms and a number of other problems.
 Keep your aquarium out of direct sunlight.
 If the aquarium cannot be repositioned, provide shade.
 Lights and other equipment can also generate excess heat.
-If the water temperature is consistently too high, you may need a chiller to bring things into balance.
-A drop-in chiller requires no plumbing and is easy to install.
+If the water temperature is consistently too high, you may need a

 - Use live plants -